Spend category highlight: MRO

 Why is MRO important?

-COVID-19 and the supply chain disruption it caused has exposed vulnerabilities in supply chains all over the world, including MRO.
+COVID-19 and the current war in Ukraine have caused supply chain disruption globally.
+This has further exposed vulnerabilities in supply chains all over the world, including MRO.

 In terms of cost, MRO expenditure is not typically high in terms of a percentage of cost of goods sold, which is why MRO spend is often a low priority for procurement teams.
 However, the implications of managing MRO incorrectly can have a huge impact on a business.
 If the operations team run out of an essential tool, part or substance that forms part of the production process, the entire production line could grind to a halt until the item is sourced.
 This would then lead to employees unable to do their jobs (yet still costing the business money), delivery delays to distribution centres and customers, and ultimately a loss of revenue.
 If the missing item is essential for health and safety purposes, if production isn’t paused until it is sourced, lives are at risk.